imkrimerman/fiber/README.md

+## Not fully finished and deprecated.
+### Use it on your own risk.
-## Deprecated.
-Moving to ES6.
+Currently moving to ES6.
+[Fiber Framework](https://github.com/FiberFoundation/Framework)

 # Fiber Framework
-## Give your Backbone Apps some Fiber.
+## Give your Apps some Fiber.
 Fiber framework was born to bring simplicity and consistency to the Backbone Apps with the ease of development and scaling modern apps.

 ##Simple Application example